upbound/docs/content/mcp/gitops.md

 Replace the variables and run the following script to configure the Argo cluster definition.

 The `tlsClientConfig.caData` should come from the cluster definition in the Kubeconfig.
-If the CA data field is not defined in the cluster definition (only `up` in `main` supports this for now), then set `insecure` to `true` and delete the `caData` field.
+If the CA data field isn't defined in the cluster definition (only `up` in `main` supports this for now), then set `insecure` to `true` and delete the `caData` field.

-If you want Argo to talk to an MCP running in a single-tenant Upbound Space (Connected or Disconnected), replace `<space-name>` with the Space ingress URL previously configured for the Space.
+To configure Argo for an MCP in a single-tenant Upbound Space (Connected or Disconnected), replace `<space-name>` with the Space ingress URL configured for the Space.

 ```yaml
 cat <<EOF | kubectl apply -f -